Hate Crimes

 • substance misuse.

-What you can do
+What to do

 Settings have the opportunity to influence and develop our national culture and values, creating exposure to a range of views, encouraging openness and challenge, and dealing effectively with issues when they arise.
-Hate crimes in education settings often take the form of harassment and bullying including violence.
+Hate crimes in education settings often take the form of harassment and bullying, including violence.

 Ensure any incident of bullying is tackled swiftly – follow your setting’s policy and procedures.

-Be aware of vulnerabilities to participation and victimisation – know your pupils and provide support and sign posting.
+Be aware of vulnerabilities to participation and victimisation – know your pupils and provide support and signposting.

 Provide resources to assist reporting – hate crime is a serious offence.
 No pupil or staff member should suffer victimisation.
 The setting community should have access to internal and external reporting, such as online reporting.